Allegheny Institute for Public Policy

 The Allegheny Institute for Public Policy is a conservative American think tank based in Western Pennsylvania.
 Using its expertise in economic development, tax increment financing, and eminent domain, it works with property owners and taxpayers to bring free market solutions to local government.

 The Institute performs detailed research on local policy issues, then publishes its findings in reports and policy briefs.
 Unlike many think tanks, it actively promotes its findings by providing this information to local policy makers.

 The institute was founded in 1995 by economist, Jerry Bowyer.
 In 1997, its activities contributed substantially to the defeat of a proposed regional tax referendum to fund the construction of sports stadiums.
-Several cities have nevertheless gone on to build private stadiums with private money, proving in hindsight how shortsighted their efforts were.
+Several cities have nevertheless gone on to build private stadiums with private money, proving that facilities for private businesses can and should be funded by the private sector and aren’t reliant upon public funding from taxpayers who may not support that application of public moneys.

 In 1999 and 2000, the institute publicly stated concerns about the prospect of a merger between Bell Atlantic and GTE.
 The institute and other institutions formed a coalition to investigate how the merger would affect consumers.
 The institute supports utility competition and created a special organization called the Center for Competitive Markets in 1998 to serve as a public "watchdog" around utility competition issues.